(for veterinary information only)

 Special consideration should be used when cyclophosphamide is given to patients taking additional medications with bone marrow suppressing potential.
 Examples of such medications include azathioprine, chlorambucil, or methimazole).
 Additional monitoring tests may be recommended.

 Phenobarbital will increase the rate of excretion of cyclophosphamide (i.e. cyclophosphamide will be more rapidly removed from the body).
 This will increase the toxicity potential of the cyclophosphamide.
+Conversely, the antibiotic chloramphenicol may reduce the metabolism of cyclophosphamide thereby increasing its potency.

 Diuretics of the thiazide class may increase the bone marrow suppression side effects of cyclophosphamide.
 Allopurinol, a medication used to reduce uric acid crystal deposits, can also increase the bone marrow suppression side effects of cyclophosphamide.